alexgcsa/AutoMLC/README.md

 ## **Support**

 You should direct your question, doubt or comment to an issue on this repository.
-Although, you can also contact via email, an issue on github would also help other when they use this project.
+Although, you can also contact via email, an issue on github would also help others when they use this project.
 That's the main issue an issue is preferable.